 - The name pangolin comes from the Malay word “penggulung” which means “one who rolls”.
 This describes a pangolins tendency to roll into a ball when threatened, using the scales on its back as protection.

 - The earliest pangolin fossil dates back to the Paleocene.
 While extant species today are only found in Asia or Africa, fossils have been found of extinct species from North America.

 - The pangolin is one of Sir David Attenborough’s favorite creatures.
 In his film “Attenborough’s Ark”, he lists the pangolin as one of ten species that he would save from extinction if he could.
 He recounts a story about a strange scaly creature called a Sunda Pangolin that he rescued from the cooking pot while filming in Asia early in his career.
 These creatures, which are similar to anteaters, have hard scales made of keratin, the same material human nails are made from.
 They are heavily hunted for use in black market medicine in Vietnam and are highly prized for meat.
 “It is one of the most endearing animals I have ever met,” said Sir David.
 “Huge numbers of them are illegally exported, mainly to China.
 In the last 15 years, over half of the population of Sunda Pangolins have disappeared” he said in 2012.

-Who are pangolins related to and what do they eat?
+Who are pangolins related to?

 The Tragic Truth About Pangolin Poaching

-Every one of the world’s species of pangolin is threatened by poaching, with all eight on the IUCN’s Red List.
+Each of the world’s eight species of pangolins is threatened by poaching, with all eight on the IUCN’s Red List.
 The four Asian species are all listed as either endangered or critically endangered.
 Therefore, pangolins are considered one of the most illegally trafficked mammals in the world.
 They are sought after for their meat, which is served as a delicacy and a way to exhibit status in some parts of the world.
 Additionally, their scales are falsely believed to have some use in traditional medicines.

 Learn More About Pangolins